 Supply chain complexity poses enormous barriers to green chemical adoption.
-Each supply chain position has its own vantage point, a different viewpoint from others in the chain.
-Complex supply chains create fragmentation of demand by application, volume, specification, customer expectation, geography, etc. In complex supply chains, demand for new innovative technologies is diffuse.
-This affects the speed of adoption and flow of new, safer, greener chemistries and practices.
-Often the results are supply chain conflicts and an "us vs. them" mentality between suppliers and customers.
+Each position in the chain has its own vantage point, a different viewpoint from others positions.
+This creates fragmentation of demand by application, volume, customer expectation, geography, etc.

 3. Incumbency